DamiaV/ImagesLibrary/README.md

 #no_file a b
 ```

-This will match all images whose file is missing that have both tags `a` and `b`.
+This will match all entries whose file is missing that have both tags `a` and `b`.

 ```
 #no_file #no_tags